mdelaf1995/sentence_level_qe_ffl/README.md

 * feature_engineering_pipeline.ipynb which contains all the feature_engineering_pipeline which leads to the creation of a pickle dataset_with_features.pickle.
 This notebook takes approximately 30 minutes to run so the dataset created has been stored and is available to test the models in the other notebook.
 * model_testing.ipynb which permits to run models we have tried and used to compute our best performance.
-The end of the notebook can be run to get a model prediction to be tested on Codalab
+The end of the notebook can be run to get a model prediction to be tested on Codalab.

-All the data necessary to run the notebooks has also been added in the folder /data
+All the data necessary to run the notebooks has also been added in the folder /data.